decentraland/adr/docs/ADR-50-isolated-scenes.md

 We can also ignore the kernel features in the renderer and control everything from the renderer.

-This way we don't need to develop anything aditional, however, as the project increase in complexity we should have it into consideration
+This way we don't need to develop anything additional, however, as the project increase in complexity we should have it into consideration

 ## Decision